-^{} A bill pending in Congress would amend many aspects of U.S. patent law, including a change from a so-called first-to-invent patent standard to a firstto-file standard.
+^{} A bill pending in Congress would amend many aspects of U.S. patent law, including a change from a so-called first-to-invent patent standard to a first-to-file standard.
 It is likely that a first-to-file standard will eventually prevail, but the pending bill is stalled in Congress and further discussion is beyond the scope of this paper.

-^{} Section 103 states: "A patent may not be obtained though the invention is not identically disclosed or described as set forth in Section 102 of this title, if the differences between the subject matter sought to be patented and the prior art are such that the subject matter as a whole would have been obvious at the time the invention was made to a person having ordinary skill in the art to which said subject matter pertains.
-Patentability shall not be negatived by the manner in which the invention was made."

-the other has failed to correctly assess patentability.
+though the invention is not identically disclosed or described as set forth in Section 102 of this title, if the differences between the subject matter sought to be patented and the prior art are such that the subject matter as a whole would have been obvious at the time the invention was made to a person the other has failed to correctly assess patentability.